home-assistant/home-assistant.io/source/_docs/ecosystem/appdaemon/api.markdown

 ##### {% linkable_title \*\*kwargs %}

-Arbitary keyword parameters to be provided to the callback function when it is invoked.
+Arbitrary keyword parameters to be provided to the callback function when it is invoked.

 #### {% linkable_title Examples %}